meilisearch/meilisearch-js-plugins/README.md

 The open-source [InstantSearch](https://www.algolia.com/doc/api-reference/widgets/js/) library powered by Algolia provides all the front-end tools you need to highly customize your search bar environment.

+InstantSearch requires that you provide an indexName.
+The indexName corresponds to the [index `uid`](https://docs.meilisearch.com/learn/core_concepts/indexes.html#indexes) in which your document are stored in MeiliSearch.

 In `index.html`:

 ```html